Stratosphere-Studios/777-300ER/README.md

 **Q: When is the release date?**

-A: As we are early in development, and have no release date at this time.
+A: We have no release date at this time, however, you can still download the aircraft whenever you'd like.

 **Q: Where can I download liveries?**